nabilahintaka/PostgreSQL-Portofolio/README.md

 ---

-Dataset Information
+# Dataset Information
-The dataset used is already in the question repository with the name movies.csv.
+The dataset used is already in the repository with the name movies.csv.
 Here is the column information:

 |Column|Data Type|
 |---|---|